zandacw/peanolator/README.md

-# Peano Arithmetic and Arithmetic Expression Parser in OCaml
+# Peano Calculator and Arithmetic Expression Parser in OCaml

 ## Introduction